Please check the Programma page, as cancellations and changes may apply.

 Are you interested in singing Gregorian chant with the Schola Cantorum Amsterdam?
 We welcome new singers, male and female and of any or no faith!
 As long as you like what we do.

-If you’ve got some choral experience and a decent voice – and the dedication to sing regularly and rehearse weekly – then you are more than welcome to join us. the men rehearse Wednesdays from 8:30 to 10 pm in the St. Nicholas Basilica.
-The women rehearse on Wednesdays from 6.30 to 8 pm.
-Our season runs from the beginning of September to sometime in June.
+If you’ve got some choral experience and a decent voice – and the dedication to sing regularly and rehearse weekly – then you are more than welcome to join us.
+The men rehearse Wednesdays from 8:30 to 10 pm in the St. Nicholas Basilica.
+The women rehearse on Wednesdays from 7 to 8:30 pm.
+Our season runs from the beginning of September to the end of June.

 Drop by and listen to our vespers service on a Sunday and introduce yourself to one of the singers or the conductor.
 Or send an email to the address at the “Contact” page.